radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/05-radiantone-universal-directory.md

 If you change the non indexed attributes, you must re-build the index.
 You can do this from the Properties tab by clicking **Re-build Index**.

-><span style="color:red">**IMPORTANT NOTE – If possible, add attributes that must be modified frequently to the non-indexed attribute list to improve update performance of RadiantOne Universal Directory.
+>[!warning] If possible, add attributes that must be modified frequently to the non-indexed attribute list to improve update performance of RadiantOne Universal Directory.
 Attributes that don’t need to be used in searches are good candidates for the non-indexed attribute list.
-Limit the number of configured non-indexed attributes to further improve update performance.**
+Limit the number of configured non-indexed attributes to further improve update performance.

 ### Active